Jaipur Municipal Corporation

-Jaipur Municipal Corporation or Jaipur Nagar Nigam is municipal corporation of Jaipur city in Rajasthan state in India.
+Jaipur Municipal Corporation (JMC) is municipal corporation of Jaipur city in Rajasthan state in India.
 Jaipur Municipal Corporation is responsible for maintaining the city's civic infrastructure and carrying out associated administrative duties.
 The Municipal Corporation is headed by a mayor.
 There are 250 wards and each ward is represented by an elected member.
 Jaipur Development Authority (JDA) is the nodal government agency responsible for the planning and development of Jaipur.
 Jaipur consists of two parliamentary constituencies Jaipur and Jaipur Rural.
 Shri Mohan Lal Gupta was the first mayor of Jaipur Nagar Nigam in the year 1994.